-1. The Commission shall hold a regular Annual Biennial Meeting in such place as the Commission may determine.
+- 1. The Commission shall hold a regular Annual Biennial Meeting in such place as the Commission may determine.
 Any Contracting Government desiring to extend an invitation to the Commission to meet in that country shall give formal notice two years in advance.
-A formal offer should include:

-which meetings it covers, i.e. Scientific Committee, Commission sub-groups, Annual Biennial Commission meeting, or meeting of the Bureau;

-a proposed time window within which the meeting will take place; and a timetable for finalising details of the exact timing and location of the meeting.
+A formal offer should include: - (a) which meetings it covers, i.e. Scientific Committee, Commission sub-groups, Annual Biennial Commission meeting; - (b) a proposed time window within which the meeting will take place; and - (c) a timetable for finalising details of the exact timing and location of the meeting.